Robert Crichton (comics)

 Robert Crichton is a supporting character in various media based on DC Comics series.
 He is typically established as the warden of a prison or mental hospital.

-Crichton appeared Warden of Gotham Prison in several episodes of the 1960s Batman series played by David Lewis.
-One such episode is "Fine Feathered Finks" (1966).
-Much like Commissioner Gordon and Chief O'Hara, he was depicted as a well-intentioned official, if somewhat dependent on Batman.

-Crichton was not seen in Batman: The Animated Series but a document seen in the episode Double Talk mentioned him as the warden of Arkham Asylum.

-He has also been established in some adaptations as the warden of Belle Reve.

-Warden Crichton appears in Batman '66 as the warden of Gotham Penitentiary.
-In contrast to the original depiction of the character, this version of Warden Crichton is an African-American woman.
+Crichton was created for Batman (1966), where he is portrayed by David Lewis and depicted as the warden of Gotham City's prison.
+A separate character based on Crichton appears in the sequel comic Batman '66 as the warden of Gotham Penitentiary.
+In contrast to the original depiction of the character, this version is an African-American woman.